The Fun Zimbabwe Ride 2009: The ride itself

 The roads in Zimbabwe are not maintained and mostly do not have a hard shoulder.
 Drivers mostly do not observe basic road rules and seem to ignore the fact that there is a variety of vehicles on the roads, of which bicycles are one valid type.
 Also very few drivers observe the stipulated speed limits.
 If you are used to cycling on European roads, you need to have a serious attitude change before you can cycle on Zimbabwean roads.
 Other road users care little whether you survive or not.
 The riders were shouted at to get off the road a few times, also on many occasions they were physically forced off the road by wagons overtaking in obviously dangerous situations.

-From Bulawayo there was a very strong head wind which slowed the riders significantly, especially in view of the fact that they were carrying all their provisions with them in GO-HOME bags.
+From Bulawayo there was a very strong head wind which slowed the riders significantly, especially as they were carrying all their provisions with them in GO-HOME bags.
 After Masvingo, there was a side wind which was a lot easier to handle and the riders were able to increase their speeds.
 The following is a progress chart covering the whole ride.